joachimdekker/master-thesis/docs/thesis/chapters/basic-compiler/main.typ

 Like we spoke about earlier, the Roslyn API is flexible and expressive.
 However, this flexibility comes at a price since it demands explicit syntax and is able to produce invalid C\# code when misconfigured.
 While there are helper APIs to combat this issue, they are still very primitive, verbose, and allow for uncompilable code.
 Hence, we rely on the stricter semantics the _Code Model_ grants.

-It is important to emphasize that Roslyn, by design, does not improve the code generated by the layout model.
+It is important to emphasise that Roslyn, by design, does not improve the code generated by the layout model.
 We only define what it has to output and it renders this to a source file.
 This places the burden of correctness on the layout model and the transformations leading up to emission.
 This design choice ensures transparency and reusability: every optimisation, transformation, or refactoring is explicit in the layout or preceding passes, and not hidden inside the emission step for a specific language.
 This step does, however, apply some language-specific transformations to improve readability.
 These optimisations include choosing for one-liner if-statements instead of full bodied if-statements or making sure the latest language features are being used.
 It does this on the Roslyn syntax tree as it is being generated.

 ==== Mapping
 Translating from the _Code Model_ to the Roslyn syntax tree is fairly straightforward.
 Statements and expressions are recursively mapped to Roslyn’s corresponding syntax nodes.
 For many constructs, this direct, and not much work is needed.
-For example, a list initialisation in the layout model becomes an object creation with a collection initializer in C\#.
+For example, a list initialisation in the layout model becomes an object creation with a collection initialiser in C\#.
 For others, such as properties and functions, we need to see if optimisations can be made to the code layout, such as using onliners with expression bodies versus full scoped bodies.

 Furthermore, we rely on a few helper methods from the _Code Model_ to create constructors for types, as they are not explicitly defined in the model but rather derived from the settable data in the structures.

 ==== Layout
 During emission, we must also address the organisation of code into files, namespaces, and classes.
-The code layout model describes a project as a collection of classes and methods, but leaves file system organization abstract.
+The code layout model describes a project as a collection of classes and methods, but leaves file system organisation abstract.
 The emission pass generates a dedicated C\# file for each top-level class, placing them within a common namespace so they can be accessed easily.
 This is a common practice in Csharp @microsoft_net_2025.

 = Reflecting on the Compiler<sec:basic-compiler:reflection>